aleshaleksey/fansys23/08-spell-list.md

 |Material|A rodent's liver, or a handful of dried earth|
 |Save|CON|

 **Description**: The caster causes a virulent and violent illness to descend upon 3 target entities in range.
 At the start of their turns the targets must succeed on a CON save or be afflicted by the acute phase of the illness with no incubation period.
-The caster chooses any two base Stats: The target has disadvantage on ALL rolls that are governed by those stats.
-For the duration of the spell (no repeated save).
+The caster chooses any two base Stats: The target has disadvantage on ALL rolls that are governed by those stats for the duration of the spell (no repeated save).
 For example, if the caster chooses STR and DEX, the target has disadvantage on all strength and dex based attacks, skills, and saves, as well as miscellaneous rolls based on those Stats.

 At the end of the spell, the acute phase ends, but the targets make a *second* CON save.
 If they fail this save, the target becomes a carrier.
-After 24 hours the disease progresses into one of those specified on the disease table (TODO).
+After 24 hours the disease progresses into one of those specified on the disease table (no higher than class A).

 **Upcast**: For every MP die above 5, the caster may select an extra 2 targets.
+If at least 7 MP dice are expended in the casting, the caster may specify a class S disease.

 **Global**: Create a zone of pestilence with a radius of 300ft that lasts for a day (the caster must select the disease at the start of the casting).
 All entities that enter the zone must make a CON save at dusk, or become diseased.
 From that point they are considered carriers and at dawn they enter the acute phase of the disease (this acts like the local spell- see above).